roomkey/front-end-code-challenge/README.md

 ## Setting Up

-This application reuqires [NodeJS](http://nodejs.org/download/) which you will need to install if you have not already done so.
+This application requires [NodeJS](http://nodejs.org/download/) which you will need to install if you have not already done so.

 Once you have NodeJS installed, please fork this Github repository.
 You